Blair Hughes-Stanton: The later years and Anne Ross

 Hughes-Stanton had already started teaching at the Westminster School of Art before the war, and he now became more and more reliant on teaching – at Colchester School of Art, Saint Martin's School of Art and the Central School of Art and Design.
 Even in his 70s he was teaching at Winchester School of Art.
 He had very few commissions during this period, and the engravings for his best-known book from this period – The Confessions of an English Opium Eater by Thomas de Quincey (Folio Society, 1948 and 1963) – were engraved in the early 1930s for the Fanfrolico Press.
 In 1955 he began to work with Lewis and Dorothey Allen of the Allen Press in California, and produced five books for them, mostly illustrated with linocuts.

 Hughes-Stanton left Graves in 1950 and took refuge with Gertrude Hermes.
 In 1952 he married Anne Ross, a former student, with whom he had two daughters: Penelope (born 1954) and Chloë (born 1955).

 He died in 1981, and his ashes were scattered on the River Stour, Suffolk, by his two friends from the local pub, Peter and Joe.

 There was an exhibition of his work at the Studio One Gallery in Oxford in 1982, and a memorial exhibition at the Minories Gallery, Colchester, in 1984.

 His life and work

 Although he did some work in oils and spent a great deal of time experimenting with linocuts in his later years, Hughes-Stanton's artistic production consists mostly of wood engravings.
 He is known for the very fine white lines of his engravings, which presented considerable difficulty to pressmen trying to print his engravings on hard handmade paper.
 The engravings are frequently of the female form, and contemporary judgements ranged from erotic to pornographic.
 Towards the end of his career his engravings featured semi-abstract figures.
 Examples of his fine cutting and individual style can be seen at the British Council website.

-It is instructive to compare his career with that of his first wife, Gertrude Hermes.
-When they were married their careers showed equal promise.
-Clare Leighton wrote of him at the time: "Of the same school is Blair Hughes Stanton (sic), equally brilliant, if not superior, in craftsmanship. ... (he) is paying the price of his brilliance by having many imitators."
-Hermes was elected a Royal Academician in 1971; Hughes-Stanton never received such an honour.
-Hermes had her retrospective exhibition at the Royal Academy; the retrospective at the Whitechapel Gallery for which Hughes-Stanton spent years collecting material never took place.
-Hermes' career moved ever upwards; that of her former husband moved from the creative brilliance of the Gregynog years to years of teaching into his 70s to make a living.
+Clare Leighton wrote of him: "Of the same school is Blair Hughes Stanton (sic), equally brilliant, if not superior, in craftsmanship. ... (he) is paying the price of his brilliance by having many imitators."

-One must not, however, forget the brilliance of his early years and the influence that he had on wood engraving in the first half of the twentieth century.